How to Answer Audience Questions and Master the Q&A

 Using a story or metaphor can be useful in such cases to help translate your point of view.

-Politicians are famous for never answering a questions with a closed yes/no framing.
-Instead, they will usually rephrase the asked question into a question they prefer to answer and then answer that instead.
+Politicians are famous for never answering a question with a closed yes/no framing.
+Instead, they will rephrase the question into one they’d prefer to answer.

-Watch Carl Sagan answer the loaded question “so what?”
-(40 seconds in) with poise, flair, and insight.
+Watch Carl Sagan answer the loaded question, “So what?”
+(40 seconds in) with poise and total confidence:

 Using the methods below can help you to feel calm and collected during any presentation, speech or interview.
 But whichever question technique you decide to use, always remember the golden rule: actually answer the question.